Agile Trends Switzerland 2013

 - Without commitment of senior management, the initiative will fail,

-- Doubt that lean or agile works, doubt you can find agile experts, doubt that your projects can be realised with agile approaches,
+- Doubt that lean or agile works for big projects, doubt you can convince your collaborators and middle management, doubt your customers agree with lean,

 - At the end what matters is collaborator purpose, customer satisfaction, business value.

 Below some of the findings of the study.

 The number left is the value for 2013, the number in parentheses is the value found in the study for year 2012.
 Bold items are new in the 2013 study and have no 2012 values.